talkkonnect/talkkonnect/README.md

 ##### Install prerequisite programs #####

 To get the newer versions of golang used for this project I suggest installing a precompiled binary of golang.
-If you use apt-get to install golang at this moment you will get an older incompatable version of golang.
+If you use apt-get to install golang at this moment you will get an older incompatible version of golang.

 To install GO as required for this project on the raspberry pi.
 First with your browser look on the website https://golang.org/dl/ on your browser and choose the latest version for the arm archecture.
 At the time of this writing the version is go1.15.6.linux-armv6l.tar.gz.